-The Office of Intercultural Advancement serves multicultural and international students studying at Gettysburg College.
+The Office of Multicultural Engagement serves multicultural and international students studying at Gettysburg College.
 We are particularly committed to the academic and personal development of international, African-American, Asian-American, Latino, and Native American students.

 We believe that for students to grow cognitively and effectively, we must provide a diverse environment that fosters critical dialogue and reflection while valuing and appreciating differences.
 Students can expect to receive personal attention and academic advising that addresses individual needs, interests, and questions.

 Our Office is dedicated to raising awareness and celebrating cultural pluralism on campus to create a diverse and culturally enlightened community based on mutual respect and understanding.
 To do so, we work with various departments and programs across campus—including academic advising, athletics, admissions and financial aid, and various academic departments and faculty.